johngeorgewright/angular-xml/README.md

 It provides 2 XML helpers:

-1. A filter to convert an XML string in to an Angular element.
+1. A filter to convert an XML string in to an [Angular element][angular.element].

     ```js
     function MyCtrl(xmlFilter) {